-As a kid, I loved forensics and not the Quincy kind (look that up if you’re younger than thirty).
+As a kid, I loved forensics and not the Quincy kind (look that up if you’re younger than thirty five).
 I still perform in local schools or help judge competitions.

 Time in the gym is important.
 I need to burn the calories and I find it the best way to reduce stress.
 If you’re still reading this, maybe you also have insomnia or maybe I have put you to sleep.
 I love tea, and have about six thousand types of tea in our pantry.
 We’re talking tea leaves and the whole thing.
 Dark chocolate is my sweet of choice, and I can list the health benefits as if my life depended on it.
 Naturally, I store my chocolate bars in the vitamin cabinet where they belong.

 Okay, I think that’s enough personal information for now.
 Not so bad.